 In the past, adequate resources were available to cover the DEP's costs for administration of the project without levying a fee.
-Given tight fiscal constraints, the State Fiscal Year 2005 Appropriations Act required the DEP to collect an amount not less than \$5 million from the November 2004 borrowers.
+Given tight fiscal constraints, the Fiscal Year 2004 Appropriations Act required the DEP to collect an amount not less than \$5 million from the November 2003 borrowers.
 Rather than require cash payment from the project sponsors, the Trust included the DEP loan origination fee in the borrowers' Trust loan (and secured that portion of the bond issue with non-SRF funds) to cover \$5 million of DEP's costs in administering the Financing Program.
-It is anticipated that the Fiscal Year 2006 Appropriations Act will again require the DEP to collect as much as \$5 million from CWSRF and DWSRF project sponsors to cover program administration costs.
-Historically, the amount of the DEP loan origination fee was proportionally allocated among the participants in the particular year's program, but efforts are being made to stabilize the fee at a fixed percentage of the loan amount.
+It is anticipated that the Fiscal Year 2005 Appropriations Act will again require the DEP to collect as much as \$5 million from CWSRF and DWSRF project sponsors to cover program administration costs.
+The amount of the DEP loan origination fee will be proportionally allocated among the participants in the FFY2005/ SFY2006 Program.
 There is no SRF funding involved in the DEP loan origination fee.

 The Trust's loan is issued at the same market interest rate as the Trust obtains from the sale of its bonds.
 Rather than bonding for all of the eligible closing costs associated with each financing, the Trust charges the borrowers a one-time surcharge of up to 0.4% of the principal Trust loan amount to partially cover the costs associated with that particular year's bond sale.
 These issuance costs include such activities as: bond counsel, financial advisor, rating agencies, printing and publishing of the Notice of Sale, the Preliminary Official Statement, the Official Statement, and other costs related to the Trust's bond sale.
-In addition, the Trust charges an annual administrative fee of up to 0.3% of the Trust's bond principal loan amount to cover the balance of the closing cost and the annual operating expenses associated with the operations of the Trust and the on-going costs associated with the Loan Servicer and Trustees.
+In addition, the Trust charges an annual administrative fee of up to 0.3% of the Trust's bond principal loan amount to cover the balance of the closing costs associated with the Loan Servicer and Trustees.
 The Trust Annual Fee is not included in the principal amount of the loan.
 The annual fees collected by the trust are held in an account outside of the SRF.
 In SFY2006, the Trust anticipates collecting administrative fees associated with the CWSRF and DWSRF programs of approximately \$2.5 million.

 FFY2005 Financing Program Schedule for Clean Water Projects Date Action As soon as possible Prospective applicants attend a preplanning meeting with DEP - MF&CE representatives.
 June 9, 2004 Public hearing on Proposed FFY2005 PS document.
 June 21, 2004 1.
 Close of comment period.
 2. Public Health Hazard (PHH) bypass requests due.
 October 4, 2004 FFY2005 traditional schedule applicants submit commitment letter, all planning documents (i.e., project reports) to DEP, including final NJPDES permit. (on or before) DEP/Trust submits list of projects (based on Priority System ranking January 15, 2005 methodology) to Legislature for forthcoming State Fiscal Year.
 March 7, 2005 FFY2005 traditional schedule applicants submit design and complete loan application.
 FFY2005 second chance applicants submit commitment letter, planning, design, loan application and proof that all permits/approvals have been applied for.
 April 2005 Trust conducts Financial Seminars for FFY2005 applicants. (on or before) Financial Plan for State Fiscal Year 2006 submitted by DEP/Trust to May 15, 2005 Legislature. (on or about) 1.
 Legislature acts on Financial Plan.
 July 1, 2005 2.
-DEP/Trust transmit draft loan agreements to qualifying applicants. (on or about) Trust financial transactions completed.
+DEP/Trust transmit draft loan agreements to qualifying applicants. (on or about) 1.
+Trust financial transactions completed.
 September 15, 2005 2.
 Execute DEP/Trust loan agreements in escrow.
 November 2005 DEP/Trust loan closing with FFY2005 sponsors.